 2) The student has no more than one (1) course remaining to complete degree requirements, has a minimum grade point average of 2.50, and can document that this coursework will likely be completed no later than August 31st following the spring commencement in which the student wishes to participate.

 Students wishing to appeal on one of these bases must do so in writing (a link to the appeal form follows).
-The appeal must be accompanied by a printout of the student's degree audit and other appropriate documentation and submitted to the Vice President for Enrollment and Student Development no later than 30 days prior to the postponed 2020 Commencement Ceremony.
+The appeal must be accompanied by appropriate documentation and submitted to the Vice President for Enrollment and Student Development no later than 30 days prior to the postponed 2020 Commencement Ceremony.
 Decisions on such appeals will be made within one week of their submittal and are final.

 Academic Regalia (Caps and Gowns)

 Participation in the ceremony requires that a cap and gown be worn.
-The cost of the baccalaureate regalia package is $31.
+The base cost of the baccalaureate regalia package is $35.
 This includes the customized FSU gown, cap, and black tassel.
 The ship-to-home option cost $50.95 (which includes an additional shipping and handling fee of $15.95)

 All students will be wearing regalia made from 100% post-consumer recycled plastic bottles!
 In the effort to remain green on campus, the line of graduation wear - named GreenWeaver - is made of fabric spun from molten plastic pellets.
 Fewer plastic bottles will be choking our landfills because for every Framingham State student walking at commencement, an average of 23 plastic bottles will be used to produce each cap and gown.
 With some 60 million plastic bottles going into U.S. landfills every day, Framingham State is helping to turn those bottles into keepsakes.

 If you are interested in purchasing rings or announcements, you can contact the Jostens Company.
-More information is on their website, college.jostens.com.
-They will also be on campus for the Graduation Fair.
+More information is on their website, college.jostens.com

 Location: DCU Center Arena (50 Foster St, Worcester, MA 01608)